 |ESSENTIAL WORK TASKS|

-Maintains effective working relationships with City-Parish information providers to develop useful, easy-to-access, trustworthy, and up-to-date Internet/Intranet content.
+Maintains effective working relationships with City-Parish information providers to develop useful, accessible, current, and reliable Internet and intranet content.

-Trains authorized City-Parish content owners to use appropriate software tools and standards to convert, create, and maintain documents on the World Wide Web; continues to supply consulting services as needed.
+Trains authorized City-Parish users on appropriate software tools and standards to convert, create, and maintain documents on the World Wide Web; continues to supply consulting services as needed.